From Abracadabra to Zombies | View All

-Schmidt speculates that the site had religious significance, but I fail to see how it follows from all those negatives listed by Batuman that it was used as a religious sanctuary, though both he and Schmidt refer to the standing stones as a "temple."
-By calling it a temple and assuming the stones had a religious purpose, Batuman can say, without sounding like the fantasists who claim aliens built the site,
+Schmidt speculates that the site had religious significance, but I fail to see how it follows from all those negatives listed by Batuman that it was used as a religious sanctuary, though both he and Schmidt refer to the monolithic columns as a "temple."
+By calling it a temple and assuming the columns had a religious purpose, Batuman can say, without sounding like the fantasists who claim aliens built the site,

 The findings at Göbekli Tepe suggest that we have the story backward—that it was actually the need to build a sacred site that first obliged hunter-gatherers to organize themselves as a workforce, to spend long periods of time in one place, to secure a stable food supply, and eventually to invent agriculture.

 What Schmidt has found is a collection of standing stones arranged in circles.
 He is simply guessing when he calls it a "place of worship."
 There are four rings of partially excavated pillars on a hillside.
 (There are allegedly as many as sixteen more circles buried nearby, which raises the question: Why would any group erect 20 temples right next to each other?)
 The rings have two large T-shaped stones in the center encircled by slightly smaller stones facing inward.
-The tallest pillars are 16 feet high and, according to Schmidt, weigh between seven and ten tons.
-Some stones are blank; others have carvings of foxes, lions, spiders, scorpions, snakes, and vultures.
+The tallest columns are 16 feet high and, according to Schmidt, weigh between seven and ten tons.
+Some columns are blank; others have carvings of foxes, lions, spiders, scorpions, snakes, and vultures.
 Unlike the animal paintings in caves done by earlier Neolithic peoples, these animals are not the kind you hunt.
 There is abundant evidence that animals were butchered and cooked on site.
 Joris Peters, an archaeozoologist from the Ludwig Maximilian University in Munich, specializes in the analysis of animal remains.
 He has examined more than 100,000 bone fragments from Göbekli Tepe.
 None have come from domesticated animals.
 Most of the bones have been gazelle bones, but he's also identified boar, sheep, red deer, vultures, cranes, ducks, and geese.

 Schmidt is convinced it was a holy place.
 It certainly was a special place.
-A lot of time, energy, planning, and skill went into its construction, but I think it's a little early to be calling it a temple, an observatory, a restaurant, a butcher shop, the Garden of Eden, a hunting lodge, an homage in stone to Noah's ark, or an alien outpost.
+A lot of time, energy, planning, and skill went into its construction, but I think it's a little early to be calling it a temple or collection of temples, an observatory, a restaurant, a butcher shop, the Garden of Eden, a hunting lodge, an homage in stone to Noah's ark, or an alien outpost.

 There is no end to Schmidt's speculations.
 He thinks these ancient Stone Age folks might have had beer and drugs.
 He thinks Göbekli Tepe was abandoned because the people “did not need it anymore.
 Now they are farmers and they find new expressions of their religious beliefs.”
 Yes, and maybe the aliens had a thing about erections and nasty animals.

 If you desire to know more about the aliens and Göbekli Tepe, tune in to the (Pseudo)History Channel and watch “Ancient Aliens: Unexplained Structures” (Dec.
 16, 2010).
 If you can't find the episode, go here and watch about 8 minutes of wild speculation from fringe characters like Linda Mouton Howe and Graham Hancock.